pingcap/docs/time-to-live.md

 * Regularly delete unnecessary historical orders.
 * Automatically delete intermediate results of calculations.

 TTL is designed to help users clean up unnecessary data periodically and in a timely manner without affecting the online read and write workloads.
-TTL does not guarantee that all expired data is deleted immediately.
-The time when expired data is deleted depends on the scheduling interval and scheduling window of the background cleanup task.
+TTL concurrently dispatch different tasks to different TiDB server nodes to delete data in parallel in the unit of table.
+TTL does not guarantee that all expired data is deleted immediately, which means that even if the data is expired, the client might still read the expired data some time after the expiration time until the data is deleted by the background processing task.

 > **Warning:**
 >